aimhigherweb/iec_website/content/what-we-do/keratoconus.md

 #### **Corneal topography**

 Another non-invasive technique to map the front surface of the cornea.
-The images below are the topographical results of a relatively normal cornea (top) and keratoconic cornea (bottom).
+The images below are the [topographical](https://www.innovativeeyecare.com.au/what-we-do/corneal-topography) results of a relatively normal cornea (top) and keratoconic cornea (bottom).
 Note the regular rings on the normal scan compared to the distorted and compressed rings in the keratoconic.
 Areas of yellow and red represent areas that are more curved on the eye, and indicate the presence of a 'cone' in the keratoconic cornea.
-This has a significant impact on vision quality as the distorted surface is within the pupil zone (the black circle).
+This has a significant impact on vision quality, especially when the distorted surface is within the pupil zone (the black circle).

 ![](/uploads/kc-topo-comparison.png)